 Painting and staining should only begin once all second fix work and preparation is complete to ensure the building is clean and dust free — otherwise it will be impossible to get a good finish.

-Depending on design, any shower enclosures and doors can be fitted once tiling is complete.
+Shower enclosures and doors can be fitted once tiling is complete.
 Finally, once decorating is complete, any soft floor coverings, such as vinyl and carpet can be laid and the white goods such as the oven, hob, fridge and washing machine can be fitted.

 The building is ready to move into, but before doing so it is a good idea to have a final clean throughout.